Incontinence Skin Care Products: Where to Start

 For an effective cleansing routine, you should look for the following products:

 When the skin frequently comes in contact with urine or faeces, it can become irritated and lead to infection.
 Barrier creams form a protective layer to protect the skin against moisture and prevent infections such as incontinence associated dermatitis.
 The products often also contain Zinc Oxide, Glycerine and Panthenol to soothe and reduce any irritation.

 Body wash products can be used in the shower and can be used daily for deodorising and good hygiene maintenance.
 They are an alternative to soaps and shower gel which often irritate the skin further.
 Many incontinence body wash products are multi-functional, which serves as a cost effective and time-saving option.
-The Clinisan bodywash, for example, is an all in one shampoo, body wash and foam bath.

 You can choose between incontinence wet wipes and dry wipes.
 You can use dry wipes alongside a cleansing product, whereas a wet wipe can be used on its own.
 Wet wipes save you time and energy as they are an alternative to buying creams or traditional cleansing.
 These wipes feature a moisturising composition that deodorises skin as well as fighting bacteria.
 Dry wipes on the other hand, are often preferred for their lack of chemicals.
 Dry wipes can provide comfort with the simple addition of warm water; however, it is recommended to use them alongside creams and foams for the best results.